Campylobacter infection

 Why am I being cared for in a single room?

 Single rooms help prevent the spread of Campylobacter to other vulnerable patients on the ward.
-The risk of spreading the infection is also greatly reduced by thorough washing and drying of hands by staff and visitors.
+The risk of spreading the infection is also greatly reduced if visitors and staff wash and dry their hands thoroughly when leaving the isolation room / ward.

 Can I have visitors?

-All visitors should see the nurse-in-charge before visiting for advice.
+All visitors should see the nurse-in-charge for advice before visiting.

-The spread of Campylobacter from one person to another is uncommon; however, we do advise all visitors wash their hands with soap and water and dry them thoroughly when leaving the isolation room/ward.
+The spread of Campylobacter from one person to another is uncommon.
+However, when leaving the isolation room / ward all visitors must wash their hands with soap and water, and dry them thoroughly.

 Keep cooked and uncooked food separate in your kitchen.